Finn B. Gerstell, PT, DPT, OCS, FAAOMPT

 Katie Robeson, PT, DPT, OCS

 Katie is a Colorado native who grew up in Littleton, Colorado.
-She earned a Doctorate of Physical Therapy degree from the University of Colorado in 2018, and is currently pursuing a postgraduate orthopedic residency program through Evidence in Motion in 2021 and passed her board examination to be an Orthopedic Clinical Specialist in 2021 (a distinction only 6% of licensed physical therapists earn).
+She earned her Doctorate of Physical Therapy degree from the University of Colorado in 2018.
+She completed a postgraduate orthopedic residency program through Evidence in Motion in 2021 and passed her board examination to be an Orthopedic Clinical Specialist in 2021 (a distinction only 6% of licensed physical therapists earn).
 She is passionate about yoga and travel and received a yoga instructor certification in Montezuma, Costa Rica in 2014 and traveled to Valencia, Spain to complete an international physical therapy internship in 2015.
 Her clinical experience includes treating patients with orthopedic conditions such as low back pain and neck pain and post-operative care.
 She also completed a course to become a Certified Running Gait Analyst in 2022.
 Katie values treating the whole patient and utilizing evidence based practice to provide each patient high quality care.
 Outside the clinic she enjoys skiing, hiking, biking, and spending time with friends and family.